Wednesday 9th December

 - Attend in person at room LT908, Livingstone Tower, University of Strathclyde, G1 1XH (map), or...

 - Join the Webinar.
 Click on the registration button below for details.
+Update: follow the event on twitter and join the post-seminar questions using the hashtag #gladataviz.

 - Summary: The last few years have seen an explosion of innovative data visualisations, particularly those that are interactive and delivered online.
 These have the potential to make our work have much greater impact but are a mystery to most statisticians.
 I will describe how I learned about these: how to design them and how to make them.
 I will